-VOSI 'queries' supply metadata concerning the availability of a TAP service, its main interfaces ('VOSI-capabilities'), and its data model ('VOSI-tables').
+Virtual Observatory Service Interface (VOSI [14]) specifies base service interface common to all VO services.
+VOSI requests (queries) supply metadata concerning the availability of a TAP service, its main interfaces ('VOSI-capabilities'), and its data model ('VOSI-tables').
 VOSI-capabilities and VOSI-tables outputs use the same XML schema as the IVOA registry and can be incorporated in service registrations.